sylverieherbert/sylverieherbert.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in the department of Economics, Cornell University, working under the supervision of [Kristoffer Nimark](http://www.kris-nimark.net/), [Chris Huckfeldt](https://huckfeldt.economics.cornell.edu/), [Julieta Caunedo](https://www.julietacaunedo.com/) and [Lars Vilhuber](https://www.ilr.cornell.edu/people/lars-vilhuber).
+I am a PhD candidate in the department of Economics, Cornell University.
+I am a macroeconomist with research interest at the intersection of monetary economics and information economics (informational frictions and the formation of expectations).
+I work on central bank communication from both a theoretical and empirical perspective.
+In my job market paper, I study the state-dependent central bank communication in presence of disagreement.

-**I am available for interviews both in the European Job Market in Rotterdam and in the ASSA Annual Meeting in San Diego.**
+I am working under the supervision of [Kristoffer Nimark](http://www.kris-nimark.net/), [Chris Huckfeldt](https://huckfeldt.economics.cornell.edu/), [Julieta Caunedo](https://www.julietacaunedo.com/) and [Lars Vilhuber](https://www.ilr.cornell.edu/people/lars-vilhuber).

-My research interests are in macroeconomics, in particular monetary economics, and in information economics (informational frictions and the formation of expectations).
-I am currently working on Central Bank Communication.
+**I will be available for interviews both at the EEA Annual Meeting in Rotterdam (December, 18-19th, 2019) and the ASSA Annual Meeting in San Diego, CA (Jnuary 3rd-5th, 2020).**